 About

-I am a part time lecturer in the Department of Geography, Planning and Environment at Concordia University, where I teach an upper-level undergraduate seminar on environmental management as well as an urban studies course called urban ecology.
+I am a part-time lecturer in the Department of Geography, Planning and Environment at Concordia University, where I teach a graduate course called, Indigenous Peoples and Environmental Assessment.
+I have previously taught an upper-level undergraduate seminar called Environmental Management as well as an urban studies course called Urban Ecology.
 I previously lectured in the Department of Geography at McGill University, where I co-taught the Honours capstone course on geographic thought and practice.
-I am part of the Minorities in the Southeast Asian Massif Research Lab based in the Department of Geography at McGill University and the Department of Anthropology at Université Laval.
-I hold a MA in Geography (2017) and a Joint Honours BA in Geography & Environment (2014) from McGill University.
+I hold a PhD in Geography from McGill University.

 Projects